scientific-python/specs/spec-0007/index.md

 intended use-cases, and pseudo-code illustrating its use.
 -->

-There is disparity in the APIs libraries use to seed random number generation.
+There is disparity in the APIs libraries provide to seed random number generation.
-The goal of this SPEC is suggest a single, pragmatic API for the ecosystem, taking into account technical and historical factors.
+This SPEC suggests a single, pragmatic API for the ecosystem, taking into account technical and historical factors.
+Adopting such a uniform API will simplify the user experience, especially for those who rely on multiple projects.

+Specifically, we recommend to:

+- Deprecate the use of `RandomState` and `np.random.seed`.
+- Standardize usage and interpretation of an `rng` keyword for seeding.

 ### Concepts